What's the best salad to pair with Clubhouse Chicken Squares?

 You ladies are SO helpful:love: Thanks ladies!
 I will look through the List and go from there, Ann. :)

-1. What are Clubhouse Chicken Squares?
+What type of salad pairs well with Clubhouse Chicken Squares?

 Similar Pampered Chef Threads